Helen Wiser Stewart: Biography

-Helen Jane Wiser was born in Springfield, Illinois.
-Her father, Hiram Wiser, was a prospector who moved his family to Sacramento, California, where she attended school.
+Helen Jane Wiser was born near Peoria, Illinois, on April 16, 1854.

+In 1863, at the age of nine, with her parents, Mr. and Mrs. Hiram Wiser, and the other members of the family, she crossed the plains and settled on a farm 2 miles west of Galt, California.

-On April 6, 1873, she married Archibald Stewart and moved to Pony Springs near Pioche, Nevada.
-The Stewarts' first three children, William James (1874), Hiram Richard (1876), and Flora Eliza Jane (known as Tiza) (1879), were born in the Pioche area.
+On April 6, 1873, Wiser married Archibald Stewart and moved to Pony Springs near Pioche, Nevada.
+Their first three children, William James (1874), Hiram Richard (1876), and Flora Eliza Jane "Tiza" (1879), were born in the Pioche area.

-In April 1882, Stewart moved with her husband and children to the Las Vegas Valley to take possession of the Las Vegas Ranch (called the "Los Vegas Rancho" at the time so it wouldn't be confused with Las Vegas, New Mexico) from Octavius Gass, who had defaulted on a loan from Archibald Stewart.
+In April 1882, Stewart and her family to the Las Vegas Valley to take possession of the Las Vegas Ranch (called the "Los Vegas Rancho" at the time so it would not be confused with Las Vegas, New Mexico) from Octavius Gass, who had defaulted on a loan from Archibald Stewart.
 The Stewarts' fourth child, Evaline La Vega, was born in the Las Vegas Valley in 1882.
 After her husband was shot and killed by a neighbor on July 13, 1884, Stewart, who was pregnant with her fifth child, Archibald Jr., tried unsuccessfully to sell the ranch.

-With the help of her father, Hiram, she ran the ranch and began to purchase adjacent properties in anticipation of a railroad being built through the area.
-Stewart eventually became the largest landowner in Lincoln County, Nevada.
+With the help of her father, Stewart ran the ranch and began to purchase adjacent properties in anticipation of a railroad being built through the area.
+She eventually became the largest landowner in Lincoln County, Nevada.